-They’re back!
-After last year’s record low monarch butterfly population count of just 1,914, it seems nothing short of a miracle that preliminary 2021 estimations are already reaching 20,000.
-At many places along the coast, you can see thousands of butterflies congregating together at overwintering sites due to the fact that they can’t fly well at temperatures below 55 degrees.
+The monarchs are back!
+At many places along the California coast, monarch sanctuaries are starting to see thousands of butterflies congregating together at overwintering sites due to the fact that they can’t fly well at temperatures below 55 degrees.
 If you’re hoping to catch a glimpse of this fascinating phenomenon, consider visiting these monarch butterfly hotspots.

 Santa Cruz